openstack/ironic/doc/source/install/enrollment.rst

     +---------------------+-----------------------+

 The specific driver to use should be picked based on actual hardware capabilities and expected features.
-See `driver-specific documentation`_ for more hints on that.
+See :doc:`/admin/drivers` for more hints on that.

 Each driver has a list of *driver properties* that need to be specified via the node's ``driver_info`` field, in order for the driver to operate on node.